Home Insurance Rates in 2026: What to Expect and How to Save

 Cons

-• High-risk states like CA and NE face double-digit spikes
+• High-risk states like CA, NE, and CO face double-digit spikes

 • Tariff and climate risks could re-accelerate increases mid-year